 PNC’s APRs are also quite high, especially for the loan amounts.
-Many online-only lenders are offering better rates starting in the 5% range.
+Many online-only lenders are offering better APRs starting in the 5% range.

-An additional negative might be that PNC only offers fixed rates.
-While variable rates aren’t stable, they’re usually lower than fixed rates.
+An additional negative might be that PNC only offers fixed APRs.
+While variable APRs aren’t stable, they’re usually lower than fixed APRs.
 If you’ll have the ability to pay the loan off soon after it’s disbursed, having the lower variable rate can be beneficial.

 If you fall on hard times, there’s a possibility that PNC will allow you to defer your payments, but this is reviewed on a case-by-case basis.

 PNC urges borrowers to contact the bank at the first sign of trouble – before their payment is due.